-Recoil z positions vs NIPs maps from GEANT were multiplied by efficiency maps, see Figure 14, to obtain predicted rates.
+Recoil z positions vs NIPs maps generated by GEANT were "multiplied" by efficiency maps for each location to obtain predicted rates.
 These numbers are shown in columns 2-4 in Table 1.
-As can be seen, neutrons dominate for near the surface while muon induced neutron recoils dominate underground.
+As can be seen, neutrons dominate for near the surface while muon-induced neutron recoils dominate underground.

 The SLAC ESA comparison shows good agreement between prediction and data.
 The SLAC ESB results are in statistical agreement but the error bars are large due to paucity of nuclear recoil data from the underground location.
 Note that the predicted result for the ESB tunnel was affected by a complex environment.
-For instance, more than half of the muon contribution to the SLAC ESB predicted rate came from muon induced neutrons from various metal objects in the tunnel, see Figure 11 a) that had to be included in order to obtain an accurate result.
+For instance, more than half of the muon contribution to the SLAC ESB predicted rate came from muon-induced neutrons from various metal objects in the tunnel, see Figure 11 on the left.
 The agreement between predicted and experimental results suggests that the detector is sensitive only to nuclear recoils, that the efficiency map is an accurate reflection of detector inefficiencies and that GEANT does a reasonable job at modeling nuclear recoils inside of BDX-DRIFT under varying conditions.

-Cosmic Ray Backgrounds
+Cosmic Ray Background Estimates